 Please note that for properties near the Brookdale Levee, and as highlighted on panel 382 of 451 (0382G) of the FIRM, this area is still under study and as such, FEMA recommends that property owners continue to carry flood insurance, until such a time as the flood hazard information in this area is updated and a new FIRM for the area is released.

-Any proposed improvements in the SFHA are required to submit a Base Flood Elevation (BFE) Certificate as part of their permit application, and will need to ensure that any and all improvements are above the BFE.
-At completion of the improvements, an inspection of the same is required, to ensure that work was done according to the elevation certificate and building plans.
+Any proposed improvements in the SFHA are required to submit a Base Flood Elevation (BFE) as part of their permit application, and will need to ensure that any and all improvements are above the BFE.
+At completion of the improvements, an inspection of the same is required, to ensure that work was done according to the BFE and building plans.
 For Commercial properties in the SFHA, a flood proofing certificate is required as part of the closeout of the permit.

 Overview of Maps and Map Change Process for Properties